benvillalobos/msbuildism/the-packaging-project/README.md

 Setting `OutputItemType="Foo"` tells the build to gather the output of that `ProjectReference` **into a new item** named "Foo".
 Note this is limited to the `dll` and other items returned from targets you tell your ProjectReferences to run.
 For more info on that, see [extending OutputItemType](#extending-outputitemtype).

 #### Extending OutputItemType
 `OutputItemType` returns the "target outputs" of the build.
 "Target Outputs" is quite literally what the `Build` target returns.
 If you'd like to extend what your `ProjectReference` returns, try adding `Targets="MyTarget;Build"` to your project reference.
-You can then create a target named `MyTarget` in that project, that gathers everything it wants packed.
+You can then create a target named `MyTarget` in that project, and ensure that target returns whatever items you need to be packed.
 This can help keep each project "self-contained" with respect to what it tells the packaging project to pack.
+See the docs on [Target attributes for more details](https://learn.microsoft.com/visualstudio/msbuild/target-element-msbuild#attributes).

 #### Using `ReferenceOutputAssembly`
-Using `ReferenceOutputAssembly=true` on your `ProjectReference` will tell the build to copy the output dll/exe/pdb/runtimeconfig.json/deps.json into the packaging project's `bin/` directory.
+Including `ReferenceOutputAssembly=true` on your `ProjectReference` will tell the build to copy the output dll/exe/pdb/runtimeconfig.json/deps.json into the packaging project's `bin/` directory.
+Note this does _not_ inform the build to copy the `.dll`/`.pdb` over.
+This is the default in `Microsoft.NET.Sdk`, but not in `Microsoft.Build.NoTargets`.